philippK-de/Collabtive/doc/install-readme-en.txt

 ### Requirements ###

     Server:
-    - PHP 5.3 or higher (recent stable build recommended)
+    - PHP 5.5 or higher, PHP 7 (recent stable build recommended)
     - MySQL 5 or higher, SQLite 3

     It is recommended to run Collabtive on LAMP (Linux, Apache, MySQL, PHP) servers.
     Windows (IIS) Servers may work, but are not supported as well.

     Client:
-    - Firefox, Internet Explorer 9/10/11, Safari, Chrome
+    - Firefox, Internet Explorer 10/11,MS Edge, Safari, Chrome
     - JavaScript enabled
     - Cookies enabled